 When real estate investors analyze the viability of investing in rental property in Pittsburgh, two metrics commonly used are historical price changes and the level of housing affordability.
 Along with other financial measurements, price history and affordability help to determine the future demand for rental housing in Pittsburgh.

 Home price data from ATTOM Data Solutions was recently analyzed by Kiplinger to determine the housing affordability in Pittsburgh.
-The research found that:
+The most recent research found that:

 - Since the peak of the last real estate cycle, home prices in Pittsburgh have increased by 16.5%.